Oseluoname-Iyobhebhe/U.S.-Voter-Turnout-A-Four-Cycle-Analysis-2012-2024-/README.md

 ### Limitations

 - The analysis did not account for differences in state populations.
-Since larger states may face more logistical challenges in voter mobilization and smaller states might have higher engagement percentages, this omission limits the ability to fully contextualize turnout differences.
+This omission limits the ability to fully contextualize turnout differences.

 - While the analysis identifies relationships between voter turnout and ineligibility factors (e.g., felony disenfranchisement), it does not establish direct causation.
 Other socio-political and economic factors may also influence turnout.